eli-lilly-donanemab-alzheimers-drug-trial

+Patients and advocates were especially eager for donanemab’s approval.
 After almost two decades of stagnation, two new drugs for Alzheimer’s have hit the market in the last three years.
-The approval of Biogen and Eisai’s monoclonal antibody drugs, Aduhelm and Leqembi, which fight Alzheimer’s by attacking deposits of beta-amyloid protein in the brain, bolstered the theory that clearing amyloid plaques could slow the disease.
-The next drug of this kind in the pipeline may well be Eli Lilly’s experimental Alzheimer’s drug, donanemab.
+The approval of monoclonal antibody anti-amyloid drugs, Aduhelm and Leqembi, which fight Alzheimer’s by attacking deposits of beta-amyloid protein in the brain, bolstered the theory that clearing amyloid plaques could slow the disease.
+Both were created by drugmakers Biogen and Eisai.
+But then, the rollercoaster ride started: Sales and production of Aduhelm have been halted by the drugmakers, and the drug has been pulled off the market.
+Meanwhile, Leqembi secured full FDA approval — and patients who wish to take it are joining long waitlists.
+There are dozens more monoclonal antibodies for Alzheimer’s in the development pipeline behind these drugs, and donanemab is the furthest along.

 Does donanemab work for Alzheimer’s?

-What do this morning’s trial results really say about what this new anti-amyloid drug could do for patients?
+What do the 2023 Phase 3 trial results previewed at AAIC really say about what this new anti-amyloid drug could do for patients?
 A few notes on efficacy:

 How safe is donanemab for Alzheimer’s patients?